Growing and cultivating soft power is the name of the game.

 is the author and editor of more than 40 books including Brand Singapore (third edition, 2021).
 He also lectures on country branding at the Lee Kuan Yew School of Public Policy

-For a list of endnotes to this article, please visit https://tinyurl.com/5suahf42 or scan the QR code below.
+For a list of endnotes to this article, please click here.